fmodica/fretboard-angular-1/README.md

 ## Angular 2 Component

 If you are using Angular 2, the fretboard is also wrapped as an <a href="https://github.com/fmodica/fretboard-angular">Angular 2 component</a>.

-## Extra

-You can also check out my <a target="_blank" href="http://frankmodica.net/voiceleader/index">Guitar Voiceleading Helper</a>, where I use the fretboard to help users create progressions with good voice leading.